By using this site, you agree to the Privacy Policy and Terms of Use.

 3. Because of the environmental damage they can cause, off-road vehicles are not permitted in provincial parks.

-4. The maximum number of travellers permitted per campground campsite is six, and the highest amount of campers permitted per interior camp is nine.
+4. The maximum number of travelers permitted per campground campsite is six, and the highest amount of campers permitted per interior camp is nine.

 5. Only enrolled campers are permitted in a provincial park during the posted closing time.